-Net Sales.
-Our total net sales for the first quarter of 2012 increased \$1.2 million or 41.6% from the first quarter of 2011, primarily due to increased sales of cable modems.
-Dial-up modem sales declined significantly from Q1 2011 to Q1 2012, and dial-up modems shrunk to 22% of Zoom's net sales in Q1 2012.
+Our total net sales for the first nine months of 2012 increased \$2.2 million or 24.6% from the first nine months of 2011, primarily due to increased sales of cable modems and cable modem/routers and decreases in dial-up modems, ADSL products, and mobile broadband products for the reasons discussed above.

-Geographically, our North American sales increased their dominant share of our overall sales, going from 89.1% of our net sales in Q1 2011 to 92.6% in Q1 2012.
-Our second largest market, the UK, experienced a decline from 6.1% of our net sales in Q1 2011 to 3.3% in Q1 2012.
+Geographically, our North American sales continued their dominant share of our overall sales, going from 89% of our net sales in Q3 2011 to 91% in Q3 2012.
+Our second largest market, the UK, experienced a decline from 7% of our net sales in Q3 2011 to 5% in Q 2012.
+International sales outside the UK were unchanged at 4% of our net sales in both Q3 2011 and in Q3 2012.

-In the quarter ended March 31, 2012 three customers accounted for 70% of total net sales.
-Because of our significant customer concentration, our net sales and operating income has fluctuated and could in the future fluctuate significantly due to changes in political or economic conditions or the loss, reduction of business, or less favorable terms for any of our significant customers.
+In the quarter ended September 30, 2012 three customers accounted for 64% of total net sales.
+In the first nine months of 2012 the Company's top three customers accounted for 65% of total net sales.
+Because of our significant customer concentration, our net sales and operating income have fluctuated and could in the future fluctuate significantly due to changes in political or economic conditions or the loss, reduction of business, or less favorable terms for any of our significant customers.

 Gross Profit.
-Gross profit was \$989 thousand or 24.9% of net sales in Q1 2012, an increase from \$808 thousand in Q1 2011 despite a decrease in gross margin from 28.8% of net sales in Q1 2011.
-Gross profit increased due to higher sales, and gross margin decreased primarily because a lower percentage of our sales came from dial-up modems, which typically enjoy a higher margin than cable modems.
+Gross profit was \$859 thousand or 25.0% of net sales in Q3 2012, up from \$759 thousand or 24.9% of net sales in Q3 2011.
+The increase in gross profit was primarily due to higher sales.